1. Am I eligible to apply for need-based institutional aid after I am admitted?

 9. How is financial need determined?

 All federal financial aid administered by Barnard College is based on demonstrated need as determined by the Federal Methodology formula.
-Need for institutional aid is determined using a Barnard Need Analysis formula which takes into consideration all sources of income and all assets, including home equity.
+Need for institutional aid is determined using a Barnard Need Analysis formula which takes into consideration all sources of income and all assets, including home equity, as well as the number of siblings in college.

 10. When will I be notified of my financial aid decision?

 Assuming that the due date is met, Early Decision applicants will receive their decision letters in mid-December along with the Admissions acceptance letter.

 11. Does my financial aid application have any bearing on my application for admission?